Understanding the Creator Economy

 “The path to becoming a creator is much different than it was a few years ago.
 You can now be purposeful about your approach.
 People are monetizing their platforms a lot sooner these days.”– Justin Moore, Founder of Creator Wizard

-For artists who wish to be free of consumerism and dedicate their time to originality and expression, there are emerging platforms like Patreon and Hy.Page that encourage fans to invest in memberships to support their favorite creators.
+For artists who wish to be free of consumerism and dedicate their time to originality and expression, there are emerging platforms like Patreon and Hy.Page that encourage fans to invest in memberships to support their favorite content creators.

-However, the creator economy is changing, and the enormous value of quality content is opening new doors for creators to monetize their audience.
+However, the creator economy is changing, and the enormous value of quality content is opening new doors for content creators to monetize their audience.
 Gary Vanerchuk, a popular thought leader on entrepreneurship and content marketing, made a notable prediction in a recent interview.

 Interviewer: “What business idea has the greatest potential for growth in the next decade?”